 Kasukabe Big Kite Festival

 The big kite festival is particularly popular attracting more than 130,000 spectators annually.
 More than a hundred people work together to fly the kites made out of paper and bamboo.
 Moreover, it takes three months to make the kites.
 They make two large and two small kites annually.
 The large kites weight 800 kilograms.
 Furthermore, they are 15 meters long and 11 meters wide.
+It is usually the largest kite in Japan in a given year.

 A free online video of the kite in flight and being made:

-Kasukabe Big Kite Festival Access
+Kasukabe Big Kite Festival Information

 The festival takes about an hour to get to from Tokyo by Japan National Route No.4